UW-Climate-Risk-Lab/climate-risk-map-api/data_processing/infraxclimate/nasa_nex/README.md

-# infraXclimate Engine ScenarioMIP Processing Pipeline
+# infraXclimate Engine NASA NEX Processing Pipeline

 This code provides a pipeline for processing climate data, generating GeoTIFF files & uploading them to an S3 bucket, zonally aggregating OSM features and loading the results into PostGIS.
 The pipeline consists of several scripts that handle different stages of the processing.